Please make sure that you have read this page first.

 According to Elsdon, Inge told her spiritual adviser of her intentions, which in turn told the Pastor.
 The Pastor, who was very concerned about the potential repercussions, hastily convened a secret meeting with Marius, Braam, Jean and another of Inge’s past boyfriends, Danie, and severely chastised them for their inappropriate behaviour (page 19).
 This all played into the supposed motive as to why Marius and Braam became part of the conspiracy to permanently silence Inge.
 To have her killed.

-Since Braam and Jean were not members of the church – and since they were unlikely to subject themselves to the chastisement of a stranger who had no business with their private lives – we can only surmise that Elsdon made it all up.
+Since Braam and Jean were not members of the church – and since they were unlikely to subject themselves to the chastisement of a stranger who had no business with their private lives – the only logical inference is that Elsdon made it all up.
 If he investigated this case as well and as thoroughly as he said he did, how can he not know that Braam and Jean were not members of His People?

 10 km from Durbanville Hills?